|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 As of Dec.
 31, 2022, LNR was appointed on $108.5 billion of securitized special servicing transactions (based on UPB) and managed $5.3 billion of active specially serviced loans (see table 1).
 As of Dec.
 31, 2022, the underlying collateral associated with these transactions was spread across 182 transactions with nearly 7,200 loans.
 According to management, LNR resolved more than 7,200 non-performing assets with a total UPB of $88 billion since inception.

 |UPB (mil. $)||YOY change (%)||No. of assets||YOY change (%)||No. of staff||YOY change (%)|

 Management And Organization

 Organizational structure, staff, and turnover

-LNR has an experienced management team and staff; its average industry experience and company tenure levels are lengthy and largely similar to other special servicers that we rank as STRONG (see table 2).
+LNR has a highly experienced and tenured management team, and its staff are also significantly experienced.
+Its reported industry and company tenure metrics are comparable to other special servicers that we rank as STRONG (see table 2).

 |Senior managers||Middle managers||Asset managers||Staff|

 |Industry experience||Company tenure||Industry experience||Company tenure||Industry experience||Company tenure||Industry experience||Company tenure|